 Ruffles

-This site-responsive art installation is currently made up of 132 cushions adorned with hand-sewn ruffles in a variety of fabrics from course cotton to fine silk.
-These represent the interdependent relationships of women from different backgrounds who supported one another via relationships including as friends, lovers, employers and employees.
-This year also marks 132 years since Vita was born.
-The piece is accompanied by a scent inspired by Vita’s gardens, incorporating rose, iris, violet and sweet pea.
+This site-responsive art installation is currently made up of 143 cushions adorned with hand-sewn ruffles in a variety of fabrics from course cotton to fine silk.
+These represent the interdependent relationships of women from different backgrounds who supported one another via relationships including friends, lovers, employers and employees.
+Ruffles looks to highlight this female power of interdependent unity through different social standings, empowerment, resilience and individual self-representation.
+Ruffles also has the option of having a bespoke scent created as part of the installation.

-Come see and smell ‘Ruffles’ yourself in the Orangery ‘Vita: Discover a story of love and life at Knole’ is on from 29th April – End Oct 2024 | Knole, Sevenoaks, Kent, TN15 0RP
+Ruffles in the Orangery – 29th April – End Oct 2024 | Knole, Sevenoaks, Kent, TN15 0RP

 The piece was initially shown in September 2021 at Holy Trinity Church, Goodramgate, York (and initially conceived as An agreeable space).
 This was where the diarist, entrepreneur and mountaineer Anne Lister married her partner Ann Walker in 1834.
 This was reenacted by the BBC for the first series of Gentleman Jack and in 2018 the church became the first UK site with a history plaque with a rainbow boarder sharing LGBTQ+ history.